-Other receivables mainly represented dividend receivable from listed investments, interest receivables from financial institutions and sale proceeds from disposal of listed investments.
+Other receivables mainly represented dividend receivable from listed investments and interest receivables from financial institutions.
 Investments and deposits are only made to the listed companies and financial institutions, which have obtained high credit rating with good credit standing.
 The Group has considered the consistently low historical default rate in connection with payments, and concluded that the credit risk inherent in the Group's outstanding other receivables is insignificant.

-Cash is deposited are placed at reputable financial institutions to minimize exposure to credit risk.
+Cash is deposited and placed at reputable financial institutions to minimize exposure to credit risk.
 The counterparties of cash and bank balances are located in Hong Kong.
 As the Group's bank balances are deposited with a number of reputable banks with sound credit ratings, in the opinion of the directors of the Company, the credit risk of the Group's bank balances is insignificant.